ronnieholm/Playground/TrustpilotAesChallenge/README.md

 [cracking an AES encrypted
 message](http://bugfree.dk/blog/2014/07/17/trustpilot-challenge-crack-aes-encrypted-message).

-# Motivation
+## Motivation

-- Learn how to setup a VSCode environment on Linux for Golang and .NET Core development.
+- Learn how to setup a VSCode environment on Linux for Go and .NET Core development.
 - Learn how to profile a Go program.

-# Summary of performance:
+## Summary of performance

 |Platform                      |Go    |.NET Core/C#|.NET Core/F#|
 |------------------------------|------|------------|------------|